leta199/Rejection-Sampling/README.md

 ### **Cauchy Distribution**
 Cuachy distributions are calssically hevaier tailed than T or Normal or  distirbutions therefore, this was the second proposal to be used.
-Through the use of a Cauchy distribution Cauchy(0,1), we are able to fill conidition *i* as shown by the graph below:
+Through the use of a Cauchy distribution Cauchy(0,1), we are able to fill condition *i* as shown by the graph below:

 We can now continue to our rejection sampling step with our known scaling factor M **Rejection Sampling**